 The TAP application asks for documents to show who is in your household and your income.

 Proof of residency

-To prove you live at the address of the water account, you will need one of the documents listed below.
-You only need one, but it must be valid.
+To prove you live at the address of the water account, you will need two of the documents listed below.
+Both documents must be valid.

-- Current government issued ID with current address (such as driver’s license or ID card)
+- Current government photo ID showing address (such as driver’s license)